pogman96/flaskapi-rosearch/README.md

 # flaskapi-rosearch
- Roblox game server finder made as a Python Flask API optimized using multithreading
+ Roblox game server finder made as a Python Flask API optimized with multithreading

 ## Requirements

- ###Cookie - A Roblox cookie is required to make requests to a Roblox API
+ Cookies - A Roblox cookie is required to make requests to a Roblox API Libraries
- ###Libraries
   - threading
   - os
   - flask